-All about Saul Leiter is a catalogue, published alongside the “Photographer Saul Leiter: A Retrospective” exhibition that’s currently on view at the Itami City Museum of Art (through May 20, 2018).
+All about Saul Leiter is a catalogue, published alongside the “Photographer Saul Leiter: A Retrospective” exhibition at the Itami City Museum of Art (2018).
 It’s a reasonably thorough exploration of Leiter’s fashion, street, and nude photography, as well as his painting, and makes an excellent introduction to Leiter’s work, if you don’t have the Early Color and Early Black and White books.

 If you do have those books, though, you’re a bit better off, I think, as some of the best works are split across the gutter in the catalogue, and while the pictures benefit from being larger, I detest images spread across the gutter.
 It totally ruins the picture, I think.
 Photographs are, by their very nature, two-dimensional objects.
 The gutter makes them 3-D, they recede and emerge, they bend, warp, stretch, and the middle is always obscured.